MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 	- This allows the change of any visual settings (e.g., vsync to decrease lag).
 	- Any changes that may be used to provide an advantage to the runner (e.g., gamma) are not allowed.
-* Any other form of game modification / data pack is forbidden.
+* Any other form of game modification / behavior pack is forbidden.
 * Any form of external game assistance (macros, scripts etc.) is forbidden.
 	- Macros for resetting worlds are allowed.
 	- A key mapper is allowed on mobile when binding the following keys